Use services and databases in Bitbucket Pipelines

-For more complete example of using docker images from different registries and different formats, see Using Docker images as build environments
+For more complete example of using docker images from different registries and different formats, see Use Docker images as build environments

 Caveats and limitations

-- REST API for accessing services and logs under pipeline results
+- No REST API for accessing services and logs under pipeline results

 - No mechanism to wait for service startup.